Kaavian-Systems-Pvt-Ltd/ratingcomponent/README.md

 # Rating Component
 ### This Package allows you to have a rating a component in your project.
 You can use icons from react-icons-kit Only.
+You can get it from https://react-icons-kit.vercel.app/
 ## Note
     You have to install python in your local to use this package.
     Or